mhansen/graphviz-docs/content/en/docs/attrs/layers.md

 types:
 - layerList
 used_by: G
+description: A linearly ordered list of layer names attached to the graph
 ---
-Specifies a linearly ordered list of layer names attached to the graph

 The graph is then output in separate layers.
 Only those components belonging to the current output layer appear.